veelo/gettext/readme.md

 ### Updating existing translations automatically

-The `"dub run gettext:merge -- --popath=po"` post-build command invokes the `merge` script that is included as a subpackage.
+The `"dub run gettext:merge -- --popath=po"` pre-build command invokes the `merge` script that is included as a subpackage.
 This script runs the `msgmerge` utility from GNU `gettext` on the PO files that it finds.
 When needed, the path to `msgmerge` can be specified with the `--gettextpath` option.
 Any additional options are passed on to `msgmerge` directly, [see its documentation](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html).
 For example, you can use the `--backup=numbered` option to keep backups of original translations.

 Note that if translatable strings were changed in the source, or new ones were added, the PO file is now incomplete.
 This is detected by the script, which then prints a warning.
 Changed strings are marked as `#, fuzzy` in the PO file, which can be picked up by editors as needing work.
 If a lookup in an outdated MO file does not succeed, the application will show the string as it occurs in the source.

 ### Converting to binary form automatically

-Similar to the previous step, the `"dub run gettext:po2mo -- --popath=po --mopath=mo"` post-build command invokes the `po2mo` subpackage, which runs the `msgfmt` utility from GNU `gettext`.
+Similar to the previous step, the `"dub run gettext:po2mo -- --popath=po --mopath=mo"` pret-build command invokes the `po2mo` subpackage, which runs the `msgfmt` utility from GNU `gettext`.
 This converts all PO files into MO files in the `mo` folder.
 This folder is then copied to the target directory for inclusion in the distribution of your package.
 Any additional options are passed on to `msgfmt` directly, [see its documentation](https://www.gnu.org/software/gettext/manual/html_node/msgfmt-Invocation.html).

 ## Adding translations